experimentarium/times/docs/part-2/08-damage-cost-function.md

 [^48]: The first row contains the parameter name, the second row contains in brackets the index domain over which the parameter is defined.

-[^49]: This column gives references to related input parameters or sets being used in the context of this parameter as well as internal parameters/sets or result parameters being derived from the input parameter.
+[^49]: This column mentions related input parameters or sets being used in the context of the headword parameter.

 [^50]: This column lists the unit of the parameter, the possible range of its numeric value \[in square brackets\] and the inter-/extrapolation rules that apply.